 It's useful to be able to evaluate your company's injury-and-illness experience over time to compare it's experience with that of your industry as a whole.
 To do that you need to compute your incident rate.
 Incident rates can, to a certain degree, help you identify problems in your workplace or progress made toward preventing work-related injuries and illnesses.

 Incidence rates can be useful as a measure in evaluating your organization's safety management system.
 Incidence rates measure "what's already happened."
 They primarily measure how many fatalities, injuries, and accidents have occurred over time.
-Do not rely solely on incidence rates: here's why.
+Do not rely solely on incident rates: here's why.

 Incidence rates are "trailing indicators."
 They record and summarize historical data.
 Incidence rates do not measure the actual "causes" of injury and illness incidents: they measure the "effect," not the cause, of the incident.
-Relying solely on incidence rates to improve your safety management system is not effective.
+Relying solely on incident rates to improve your safety management system is not effective.
 It's like driving down the road and looking in the rear-view mirror to stay in your lane.
 Other examples of trailing indicators are: workers compensation rates, equipment failure rates, unsafe behavior rates.
-However the most common trailing indicator remains the incidence rate.
+However the most common trailing indicator remains the incident rate.

 Actually, it's more important to emphasize the measurement of "leading indicators."
 These are the thoughts, decisions, behaviors, and activities that have the most direct influence on safety management system design, development and deployment.
 Incidence rates for fatalities, injuries, and accidents can be used to determine if they are leading indicators.

 As long as you measure both leading and trailing indicators, you're on the right track.